 Discussion paper

-privacy in the digital economy.
-While digital payments enable merchants to sell goods online, they also reveal information to their bank.
-By contrast, cash guarantees anonymity, but limits distribution to less efficient offline venues.
+We propose a model of financial intermediation, payments choice, and privacy in the digital economy.
+While digital payments enable merchants to sell goods online, they reveal information to their lender.
+Cash guarantees anonymity, but limits distribution to less efficient offline venues.
 In equilibrium, merchants trade off the efficiency gains from online distribution (with digital payments) and the informational rents from staying anonymous (with cash).
-The introduction of central bank digital currency (CBDC) raises welfare by reducing the privacy concerns associated with online distribution.
-Payment tokens issued by digital platforms crowd out CBDC unless the latter facilitates data-sharing.
+Privacy-preserving digital payments raise welfare by reducing privacy concerns, but only arrangements that enable data-sharing through consent functionalities guarantee that the social optimum is attained.

 £6.00